Rakodashi/Rakodashi/README.md

 ✨ I’m interested in Front-End, Web Dev, Computer Science, programming in HTML, CSS, JavaScript, React, Python, C, SQL, and some others.

-🌱 I’m currently studying the Harvard's CS50 Intruduction to Computer Science, and Introduction to programming with Python courses.
-I've completed a 10  day Intensive Coding Course at Alura and I'm currently learning all the basics for Web Development.
-I'm also focusing on learning React and managing the other site/app related particularities of this area.

 🌱 I’m currently getting deeper into the React Framework, SEO and other webdev related subjects.
 I've also been studying the Harvard's CS50 Intruduction to Computer Science, and Introduction to programming with Python courses.
 I've also completed a 10-day Intensive Coding Course at Alura building projects.

 <div>